 All this faffing about with affairs and illegitimate children seems very Game of Thrones, but it has no place in the modern world, right?
 Well … not so much.
 Ask a Londoner what they think of vacant properties in the capital, and you'll hear some choice words.
 These buildings are fantastically valuable, but often not lived in or used, merely held as assets by corporations.
 One such building was 16 Grosvenor Street.
 It made the news when a group of squatters occupied it in May 2015.

 But it wasn't the first time 16 Grosvenor Street had come to public attention.
-It was the former home of Alice Keppel, one of the most influential women in Edwardian society.
-A famous society beauty who carried on affairs with wealthy and powerful men.
+It was the former home of Alice Keppel, one of the most influential women and royal mistresses in Edwardian society.
 Keppel became Edward VII's mistress in 1898 when he was still Prince of Wales.
-Of all Edward's mistresses – including actress Lillie Langtry and socialite Daisy Greville as well as several others – Keppel had the most political power (diplomats and government ministers courted her, who knew she could persuade the king).
+Of all Edward's royal mistresses – including actress Lillie Langtry and socialite Daisy Greville as well as several others – Keppel had the most political power.
 She also appeared to be genuinely fond of the king.
 When he died in 1910, she had to be physically removed from his bedside, wailing with grief.

 Not every powerful historical royal mistress has left her mark on London in this way.
-For instance, few traces remain of Maria Fitzherbert, one of the most scandalous and influential members of the sorority.
-Although her home in later life is now a YWCA hostel in Brighton.
+For instance, few traces remain of Maria Fitzherbert, one of the most scandalous and influential royal mistresses.
+However, her former home is now a YWCA in Brighton.
 But if you know where to look, you can see the evidence of the strange parallel economy created when society agrees that a sufficiently powerful man can screw whoever he chooses but doesn't get to choose who he marries.

 Have you got a high heel fetish?
 You're in good company!
 Fetish.com traces the history of high heels and why this is a common